-Production of civilian Beetles began in the late 1940s, with the first one arriving in America in 1949.
+Production of the Beetle began in 1938, with the first one arriving in America in 1949.
 For the next seven decades, it would prove not just a popular car but a cultural symbol.
 It even had starring roles in movies and television shows.

 Its most notable stretch of market dominance in North America took place in the 1960s.
 The Beetle’s quirky look was an apt choice for drivers who embraced the counterculture.
 In 1972, the Beetle surpassed the Ford Model T as the best-selling car of all time.
 But demand dwindled toward the end of the century and production ceased on the original model in 2003.
 Not before, however, Volkswagen released a next-generation Beetle in 1998.
 It remained in production until 2019.